Time for a roundup of the trivial, featuring the English language’s love affair with describing things as affairs…

 • • •

-5. In the summer of 1678, a plot to poison King Louis XIV was uncovered.
-It was the signal event of a near five-year scandal involving alchemists, witchcraft, the aristocracy, more than 400 arrests, and more than 30 executions.
+5. In the summer of 1678, a plot to poison King Louis XIV was uncovered, the signal event of a near five-year scandal involving alchemy, witchcraft, the aristocracy, 400+ arrest, and 30+ executions.
 It was the affair of the poisons.

-France abounded with alchemists and seers, fortune-tellers and dark artists, necromancers and witches.
-They peddled aphrodisiacs, held seances, organized black masses, and less publicly sold “inheritance powder,” which to say, poison.
-Famed fortune teller Marie Bosse once got drunk at a party and boasted of the fortune she’d made selling poison to the aristocracy.
-She was arrested, and like an onion, layer after layer was pulled back to reveal a massive cottage industry of poisoning.
+France at the time abounded with alchemists and seers, fortune-tellers and dark artists, necromancers and witches.
+Among them, they dabbled in transmutation and the occult, peddled aphrodisiacs, held seances, and organized black masses.
+Less publicly, many sold “inheritance powder,” which is to say: poison.
+The affair of the poisons was kicked off when Marie Bosse, a fortune-teller and black-market poison vendor, got drunk at a party and boasted of the fortune she’d made selling poison to the aristocracy.
+She was arrested and interrogated.
+Like an onion, layer after layer was pulled back to reveal a massive cottage industry of poisoning.

-Before being sentenced to death, Bosse gave authorities the name of her chief rival, La Voison.
-Catherine Monvoisin was a fortune teller, chiromancer, and sorceress; she sold amulets and aphrodisiacs, potions and powders, and held black masses for her clients—dozens of whom were French nobility, including counts, countesses, dukes, duchesses, princes, princesses, and all manner of sir, madams, viscounts and viziers.
-She sold poison to most of them, and nearly all of them dabbled in the dark arts with her assistance.
+Before being sentenced to death, Bosse gave authorities the name of her chief rival: La Voison.
+That was her stage name.
+Catherine Monvoison was a fortune-teller, chiromancer, sorceress, and “commissioned poisoner.”
+She sold amulets and aphrodisiacs, potions and powders, and held black masses for her clients—hundreds of whom where French nobility, including counts, countesses, dukes, duchesses, princes, princesses, and all manner of sirs, madams, viscounts, and viziers.
+Huge swaths of French high society engaged in various dark arts and esoterica with her assistance, although it’s not entirely clear if it was done genuinely, or merely as a sort of upper-crust cosplay.
+In either case, the poisonings were very real.

-The fascinating thing about this story is that while it has the appearance of a Salem-witch-trial mass hysteria, here a not-insubstantial portion of the accused actually were conducting dark rituals and selling or using powdered concoctions and poisons—there actually was a thriving poison ring.
+What’s fascinating about this story is that while it has the superficial appearance of a Salem witch trial-like mass hysteria, in this case many of the accused actually were conducting dark rituals and selling or using poisons.
+Which is not to say that anyone deserved to be burned at the stake, only that it was a panic about events that were actually happening.
 Extremely detailed further reading here.
 Wikipedia further reading here.